aquasecurity/tfsec/docs/checks/aws/athena/enable-at-rest-encryption.md

 title: Athena databases and workgroup configurations are created unencrypted at rest by default, they should be encrypted
 ---

+# Athena databases and workgroup configurations are created unencrypted at rest by default, they should be encrypted

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation